johnkharvey/7800_impossible_mission/html/strategy.md

 Next, we should account for other variables just to see how time-bound we really are.

 If a player gets all 36 puzzle pieces and doesn't want to waste time with orienting them, they can use the Phone to reorient pieces two at a time.
 This translates to 18 phone calls.
 Each phone call costs 2 minutes and 12 seconds, but we need to adjust the pieces in view between calls, so we should add another 8 seconds to account for this.
 This means each call will cost us 2 minutes and 20 seconds.
 In total (when accounting for 18 calls), this adds up to 42 minutes.
 That's a precious amount of time taken when you only have 6 hours.
-From here, if it takes you 18 minutes to assemble the 9 puncards from the pieces together, that's an hour invested.
+From here, if it takes you 18 minutes to assemble the 9 punchcards from the pieces together, that's an hour invested.
 This leaves only 5 hours left for game-play.
 And, given that there are 32 rooms, that leaves under 10 minutes per room.
 Which, over the long haul is less than one death per room to be successful.

 **Conclusion:** This is a game about patience.
 Going into a room, finding a safe path through the robots, and incrementally whittling down a piece of furniture until the room is clear is a much better strategy than a haphazard "well, everything will reset anyway" aproach.
 If you combine this idea with the fact that some rooms require pixel-perfect jumps to get to certain furniture pieces and that robots have randomly set difficulties per playthrough, you will eventually realize that searching all furniture in all rooms up-front is a bad idea.
 Instead, clear the easy rooms and easy furniture first.
 Go back for the more difficult ones later.